 How to Use It

-First, you must configure a Maven installation (this step can be skipped if you are using DEV@cloud).
+First, you must configure a Maven installation.
 This can be done by going to the system configuration screen (Manage Jenkins-> Configure System).
 In the "Maven Installations" section, 1) click the Add button, 2) give it a name such as "Maven 3.0.3" and then 3) choose the version from the drop down.

 Finally, if we had configured Jenkins to build any downstream dependencies of this project, they would automatically start building after this build completed.